courtneyjb7/movie_api/README.md

-- should we still test lines.py, and if so, how to hardcode if the data is being updated?
-- ok to just test status code?
 - "Document the areas where your code would not function.
 In particular, consider multiple simultaneous calls to your service (i.e., race conditions/reentrancy)."

-If there are multiple simultaneous calls, they could each be given the same conversation ID, but be posting different conversations.
+If there are multiple simultaneous calls, they could each be given the same conversation or line IDs, but be posting different conversations/lines.
+This could mean lines meant for different conversations may share a conversation ID.
+The pytests sometimes time out, so my code may not be able to handle a database that is a lot greater in size.